SuperDARN/pydarn/docs/user/hardware.md

 # Updating Radar and Hardware Information

-Radar hardware is infrequently updated or changed.
-To update your hardware files without updating or reinstalling pyDARN use the following command:
+pyDARN does not release new versions based on hardware file changes.
+Because hardware files change infrequently you can update the hardware files in pyDARN by using the following command:
 ``` python
 import pydarn
 pydarn.get_hdw_files()